pokt-network/poktroll/docusaurus/docs/operate/configs/supplier_staking_config.md

 ### Custodial Staking

 In this type, the owner of the `Supplier` is the same as the operator.
-This means the account that submits the initial stake transaction is the same account that will sign the `RelayResponse`s and submit claims and proofs.
+This means the account that receives the rewards is the same as the one that signs the `RelayResponse`s and submits claims and proofs.

 Custodial staking is the simplest to set up and manage, as there is no need to manage multiple accounts.
-It is suitable for `Suppliers` that do not have concerns about using the private key of the staking account to operate the `RelayMiner`.
+It is suitable for `Supplier`s that do not have concerns about using the private key of the staking or the rewarded account to operate the `RelayMiner` or update the `Supplier`'s stake and services.

 ### Non-Custodial Staking

-In this staking, the owner of the `Supplier` is different from the operator.
+In this staking mode, the owner of the `Supplier` is different from the operator.
-This means the account that submits the initial stake transaction is different from the account that will sign the `RelayResponse`s and submit claims and proofs.
+This means the account that receives the rewards is different from the one signing the `RelayResponse`s and submitting claims and proofs.

-Non-custodial staking is suitable for `Suppliers` that want to separate the staking account (i.e., the account that holds the `upokt` stake) from the account operates the `RelayMiner`.
+Non-custodial staking is suitable for `Supplier`s that want to separate the staking or the rewarded account (i.e., the account that holds the `upokt` stake or rewards) from the account operates the `RelayMiner`.

 :::note

-When staking a new `Supplier`, the account used in the `--from` flag MUST be the one corresponding to the `owner_address` in the configuration file.
+When staking a `Supplier`, the signing account specified with the `--from` flag (which may differ from the `Supplier`'s owner or operator) will have its `upokt` balance deducted to stake the `Supplier`.

-When updating the `Supplier`'s stake or services, the account used in the `--from` flag MUST be the one corresponding to the `operator_address` in the configuration file.
+When unstaking a `Supplier`, the staked `upokt` will be returned to the `owner_address` account.

 :::